 Survival rates for childhood leukemia

-Some people with cancer may want to know the survival rates for their type of cancer.
+Some parents want to know the survival rates for children with leukemia.
 Others may not find the numbers helpful, or may even not want to know them.
-Whether or not you want to read about survival rates is up to you.
 If you would rather not read about the survival rates, skip to the next section, “How is childhood leukemia treated?”

 The 5-year survival rate refers to the percentage of children who live at least 5 years after their cancer is found.
 Of course, many children live much longer than 5 years.
 With acute leukemias, children who are free of disease after 5 years are very likely to have been cured, as it very rare for these cancers to return after such a period of time.